I’m sure you’ll agree with me when I say that trying to find the best eToro traders to copy is not as easy as it sounds.

 You simply chosed some traders with many copiers or you followed the eToro suggestions… and unfortunately, after some time, you had some bad surprises.

-You tried to think on your own… but you never could find a search method with a basic logical sense and a precise procedure to find good traders.
+You tried to think on your own… but you could never find a search method with a basic logical sense and a precise procedure to find good traders.

 Don’t worry, it happened almost to everyone.